Azure/azure-iot-sdk-csharp/tools/IotHubCommander/README.md

 This cammand is used to emulate device, which is sending events to IotHub.
 Events are stored in the CSV file and serialized in JSON fromat defined by a template file.

-*Example of CSV file, which contains sample data*:
+*Example of CSV file, which contains sample data (separator is ' ')*:
 ~~~csv
 29.00	1987.12	3
 31.21	1981.11	5